jo56/etmos-ai/README.md

      </div>
     <br>

 A visual, interactive graph-based application for exploring etymological connections between words across different languages.

+Powered by AI for intelligent extraction of etymological relationships from etymonline.com, providing more accurate and comprehensive word connections!